-1. Ensures that all University facilities are maintained in a manner which provides a clean and safe environment by developing departmental procedures and guidelines which address these objectives, directing the priorities for daily work assignments, including special projects and support for campus events, supervising the activities of custodial supervisors directly, anticipating requirements for exceptional efforts and developing appropriate contingency plans, and inspecting the quality of work performed.
+1. Ensures that all University facilities are maintained in a manner which provides a clean and safe environment by developing departmental procedures and guidelines which address these objectives, directing the priorities for daily work assignments, including special projects and support for campus events, supervising the activities of custodial personnel, anticipating requirements for exceptional efforts and developing appropriate contingency plans, and inspecting the quality of work performed.

-2. Ensures that custodial services meet the guidelines established by the Director of Facilities Management by developing long range plans for the purchase and replacement of equipment, training, staffing needs, and needed contract services.
+2. Ensures that custodial services meet the established guidelines by developing long range plans for the replacement of equipment, training, staffing, and contract services.

 3. Advises the senior administration regarding the general condition and cleanliness of University facilities by conducting regular inspections, reviewing condition reports from supervisors, and submitting appropriate reports and documents to the Director of Facilities Management.

-4. Reduces the likelihood of injury to or unsafe practices by custodial employees by informing personnel of safety information regarding supplies and equipment, making that information available to all employees through posting on bulletin boards, and maintaining a file of all publications and bulletins regarding safety information.
+4. Informs personnel of safety information regarding supplies and equipment, making that information available to all employees, and maintaining a file of all publications and bulletins regarding safety information.

-5. Recommends the acquisition of contract services to senior administrators by writing and/or reviewing the specifications for the contract work to be performed, analyzing estimates from reputable vendors, and determining (in conjunction with the Purchasing Officer) the lowest/best bid.
+6. Recommends the acquisition of contract services to senior administrators by writing and/or reviewing the specifications for the contract work to be performed, analyzing estimates from reputable vendors, and determining (in conjunction with the Procurement Officer) the lowest/best bid.

-7. Protects the condition of University facilities, offices, furniture and equipment by coordinating set-up services throughout campus, and arranging for seating, staging, tables and similar items to be set up for all University events and activities.
+8. Protects the condition of University facilities, offices, furniture, and equipment by coordinating set-up services throughout campus and arranging for seating, staging, tables, and similar items to be set up for all University events and activities.

-8. Manages funds by assisting the Director of Facilities Management in the preparation of the annual operating budget for the Custodial Department and monitoring operating budget expenditures throughout the year.
+9. Manages funds by assisting the Director of Facilities Management in the preparation of the annual operating budget for Custodial Services and managing operating budget expenditures throughout the year.

-11. Develops an effective staff by hiring qualified applicants, training employees to standards, supervising the performance of departmental tasks (either directly or indirectly), overseeing the evaluation of employee performance, directing corrective measures to be taken when necessary, and planning the professional development of Custodial Services personnel.
+14. Develops an effective staff by hiring qualified applicants, ensuring training of employees to proper standards, supervising the performance of departmental tasks (either directly or indirectly), overseeing the evaluation of employee performance, directing corrective measures to be taken when necessary, and planning the professional development of Custodial Services personnel.

-16. Assures compliance with University rules and policies regarding employee conduct by advising custodial personnel of the University's rules and policies on employee conduct, providing positive progressive discipline in accordance with University policy to include verbal warnings and written reprimands for violations, and recommending termination of employment to the Director of Facilities Management informed of disciplinary actions, and seeks approvals throughout the process as appropriate.
+16. Assures compliance with University rules and policies regarding employee conduct by advising and counseling custodial personnel regarding University rules and policies on employee conduct, providing positive progressive discipline in accordance with University policy to include verbal warnings and written reprimands for violations, keeps the Director of Facilities Management informed of disciplinary actions, and seeks approvals throughout the process as appropriate.

-The Assistant Director of Facilities Management, Custodial is supervised by the Director of Facilities Management and supervises Custodial Supervisors and office staff and indirectly supervises Foremen and Custodians in unique or exceptional instances.
+The Assistant Director of Facilities Management, Custodial is supervised by the Director of Facilities Management and supervises, directly or indirectly, all personnel assigned to the Custodial Services department.

 OFFICE OF HUMAN RESOURCES